leonidpodriz/job-tracker/readme.md

 I haven't used large language models (LLMs) to generate code exceeding 10 lines of code, as I prefer to test my own skills.
 However, I've utilized GitHub Copilot to enhance my code completion experience and to handle some templated parts of the code.
-Additionally, I've employed ChatGPT for generating build and run instructions in this file.
+Additionally, I've employed ChatGPT for generating build and run instructions (I've review it and add some additional information) in this file.
 The Makefile is sufficiently self-explanatory.